clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 185.199.111.153
 ```

-I also configured the IPv6 because why not?
+I also configured the IPv6 addresses because, well, why not?

 ```
 2606:50c0:8000::153